Types of pressure controllers

-There are many different methods to and reasons for controlling pressures.
-Here we present a brief overview of these methods and the intended goals of these methods.
+There are many different methods for pressure control.
+Here we present a brief overview of these methods and discuss common use cases and applications for each.

-When gas pressure exceeds the intended set point the back pressure regulator opens more to relieve the excess pressure.
-Back pressure regulators similarly require a means of measuring upstream pressure, and reducing or increasing the restriction at the outlet of that system.
+Back pressure regulators, on the other hand, control the restriction on the outlet of a system in order to control pressures that build or release upstream of the device.
+When gas pressure exceeds the intended setpoint, the back pressure regulator opens more to relieve the excess pressure.
+These devices similarly require a means of measuring upstream pressure, and reducing or increasing the restriction at the outlet of that system.

-Common applications for back pressure regulation include compressor testing and control, chromatography and analysis, chemical engineering, pressure relief and safety applications.
+Common applications include: compressor testing and control, chromatography and analysis, chemical engineering, and pressure relief and safety

-Common applications for closed volume pressure control include chemical dispensing, micro-fluidic control, and sensor testing.
+Common applications include: fluid dispensing, micro-fluidic control, and sensor testing